StackVista/stackstate-docs/setup/data-management/backup_restore/configuration_backup.md

 ![Import configuration from the StackState UI](../../../.gitbook/assets/v51_import_configuration.png)

-## Import or export individual configuration items
+## Export/import individual configuration items

 It is possible to export and import individual configuration items through the StackState user interface.
 For example, to export or export a component type: